evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

 An ellipsis `...` is added to what you said!
 This is a silly example but you have just made your first code change to core functionality - without touching any of Evennia's original code!
 We just plugged in our own version of the `at_before_say` method and it replaced the default one.
 Evennia happily redirected the message through our version and we got a different output.

-> For sane overriding of parent methods you should also be aware of Python's [super](https://docs.python.org/2/library/functions.html#super), which allows you to call the methods defined on a parent in your child class.
+> For sane overriding of parent methods you should also be aware of Python's [super](https://docs.python.org/3/library/functions.html#super), which allows you to call the methods defined on a parent in your child class.

 ### The Evennia shell

 Now on to some generally useful tools as you continue learning Python and Evennia.
-We have so far explored using `@py` and inserted Python directly in-game.
+We have so far explored using `py` and have inserted Python code directly in-game.
 We have also modified Evennia's behavior by overriding default functionality with our own.
 There is a third way to conveniently explore Evennia and Python - the Evennia shell.

-First `cd` to your game folder and make sure any needed virtualenv is running.
+Outside of your game, `cd` to your mygame folder and make sure any needed virtualenv is running.
 Next:

     > pip install ipython      # only needed once